 - Slowly back the tractor/truck (towing vehicle) up to the front end of the semitrailer so the kingpin of the semitrailer is centered between the tractor fifth wheel jaws.
 Stop the towing vehicle just inches ahead of the semitrailer.
 Set tractor parking brake. - 2.
 Check the semitrailer king pin plate.
 It should be in a horizontal position.
 The king pin plate should be the same height, to slightly lower, than the latch area of the fifth wheel plate of the towing vehicle.
 Crank two speed landing gear up or down to correct height.
-If you have the optional pin drop or hydraulic landing gear, connect the tractor hydraulic lines, or start the semitrailer hydraulic power engine.
-Use the trailer tilt lever (See Table 3-2) or hydraulic landing gear (See Table 3-1) to raise or lower the kingpin plate sufficiently to set proper coupling height.
+If you have the optional pin drop.
+Jack the trailer up to take pressure off parking stand and re-pin into correct height.
+Remove jack before connecting.
 Drain all air and moisture from the towing vehicle air brake system following towing vehicle manufacturer's instructions. - 3.
-Connect the service and emergency air hoses of the towing vehicle to their respective gladhand on the front of the semitrailer; red emergency line to the gladhand with the "EMERGENCY" tag, and the blue service line to the gladhand with the "SERVICE" tag (See Figure 3-3.)
+Connect the service and emergency air hoses of the towing vehicle to their respective gladhand on the front of the semitrailer; red emergency line to the gladhand with the "EMERGENCY" tag, and the blue service line to the gladhand with the "SERVICE" tag (See Figure 3-2.)
 Chock the semitrailer wheels before activating the semitrailer air supply valve in the towing vehicle.
 Set the parking brakes.